-This is a speculative module which aims to engage you with technologies that are emergent and future focused, such as virtual reality, spatial scanning, cybernetics, wearable computing and robotics.
+This is a speculative unit which aims to engage you with emergent and future focused technologies, such as virtual reality, spatial scanning, cybernetics, wearable computing and robotics.

-A substantive research module, culminating in the production of a written dissertation or project and report.
+A substantive research unit, culminating in the production of a written dissertation or project and report.

 CoLAB 02 (Entrepreneurial Practice)

-A student initiated synoptic unit which gives you complete ownership of the conceptualisation, research, development and deployment of a project, supervised through weekly tutorial by our team of industry experienced tutors.
+A student initiated synoptic unit which gives you complete ownership of the conceptualisation, research, development and deployment of a project, supervised through weekly tutorials by our team of industry experienced tutors.

 This course offers the opportunity to study abroad for part of your second year.
 To find out more about studying abroad as part of your course please see the Study Abroad section:

 The course fees per year for 2021 entry are: